Subscriber Status

 To use the Soracom CLI, you must first configure it to authenticate with your account information, authorization key, or SAM user credentials.

-Then, run the following command to get the subscription and session status of an Air SIM:
+Run the following command to get the subscription and session status of an IoT SIM:

 The CLI will return a response similar to the API example above.

-To change the status of a subscriber, use one of the following CLI commands:
+To change the status of a SIM on a per-SIM basis, use one of the following CLI commands:

 • soracom subscribers activate